Red Sox vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Boston Red Sox will look to Alex Verdugo for continued success at the plate when they hit the field against Jorge Soler and the Miami Marlins on Wednesday, in the second game of a three-game series at Fenway Park.
+Alex Verdugo and the Boston Red Sox will play Luis Arraez and the Miami Marlins on Thursday at Fenway Park, at 6:10 PM ET.

-The Marlins are the favorite in this one, at -120, while the underdog Red Sox have +100 odds to upset.
-A 9.5-run total has been set in the game.
+The Red Sox are favored in this one, at -125, while the underdog Marlins have +105 odds to play spoiler.
+A 9-run over/under is listed for this contest.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.